 Geography and history

 Puerto de la Cruz is a strategic point in the north of Tenerife; close to all the island’s must-see spots.

-The first travellers came in the 19th century on board fruit companies’ ships in search of exotic weather and scenery.
-Along with them came scientists and cruise passengers on their way to other destinations.
-Many decided to stay and why wouldn´t they?
-These influential families settled in Puerto de la Cruz and transformed it into one of the most important cities in the Canary Islands during the age of enlightenment.
+The first excursionists arrived in the 19th century aboard the steamers of the fruit companies; they wanted to enjoy the good weather and the landscape, so exotic and attractive.
+With them, scientists and cruise passengers arrived, on their way to other latitudes.
+Many stayed.
+Why wouldn’t they!
+The settlement of influential families turned Puerto de la Cruz into one of the most important cities in the Canary Islands, especially in the Age of Enlightenment.

 At the end of the 19th century true touristic initiatives began to emerge; hotels, the spa and other attractions to visitors were built.
 Moreover, Puerto de la Cruz is the destination chosen by the British to recover from respiratory illnesses and other ailments of the body and spirit.
 Then starts an era in which great figures from European Science, Politics or Culture left their mark on the city and its inhabitants.

 The great transformation came later, with the tourism boom, during the 1950’s.
 The municipality of Puerto de la Cruz is declared ‘Place of Tourist Interest’ and, since then, it is known as ‘The Tourist City’.

 A privileged site

 The city is located in the heart of the north of Tenerife, the most authentic facet and the one that has known better how to preserve traditions and the rhythm of the island.
 It sits in the lush of La Orotava Valley, a large depression of approximately 150 square kilometers, lined with vineyards and banana plantations, that was created by a volcanic landslide millions of years ago.